greg7mdp/sparsepp/README.md

 We believe Sparsepp provides an unparalleled combination of performance and memory usage, and will outperform your compiler's unordered_map on both counts.
 Only Google's `dense_hash_map` is consistently faster, at the cost of much greater memory usage (especially when the final size of the map is not known in advance, and insertions cause a resizing).

+This hash map. like Google's `dense_hash_map`, uses open addressing (meaning that the hash table entries are conceptually stored in a big array, and collisions are not resolved using a linked list, but by probing).
+A big drawback of open addressing is that when the array needs to be resized larger, the high mark for memory usage is typically 3 times the current map size (as we allocate a new array twice as big as the current one, and copy from the old array to the new one).
+Sparsepp's implementation resolves this memory usage issue, and the memory usage high mark shows only a small bump when resizing.

 For a detailed comparison of various hash implementations, including Sparsepp, please see our [write-up](bench.md).